jgscott/STA380/README.md

 On Tuesday (8/2) and Thursday (8/4), I will hold office hours from 9-10 AM in CBA 6.478.

+On Friday (8/12), I will hold office hours from 2:30-4 PM in CBA 6.478, or in our usual classroom if it gets too crowded.

 ## Scribe notes and exercises